PhD degree requirements

 Complete 30 credits enrolled at the University of Florida campus beyond the first 30 credits counted toward the doctoral degree.

-- The section on Candidacy and Satisfactory Progress has information on expected timing of the various milestones.
+- The sections on Admission to Candidacy and Satisfactory Progress have information on expected timing of the various milestones.

 - The requirements for the PhD degree changed on May 18, 2012.
 The rules below may still be applied to students who have enrolled or signed up for the PhD program in Mathematics prior to May 18, 2012: PhD requirements prior to May 18, 2012